excerpt transcribed from a Douglas Murry interview on YouTube

 set alight cars if someone disagrees with their point of view.
 They don't think free speech matters, really. source

-Elites have their Ivy League diplomas from degraded universities that replaced education with leftist indoctination. "...the
+Elites have their diplomas from degraded universities that replaced Liberal education with leftist indoctrination. "...the

 fruits of egalitarianism are ignorance, the habit of intellectual